verahsu860604/aesda/README.md

 ## ESS
-In the interface, the user can create 4 kinds of ESS from the dropdown menu, power-flow, lithuion, supercapacitor and custom.
+In the interface, the user can create 4 kinds of Energy Storage System (ESS) from the dropdown menu, power-flow, lithuion, supercapacitor and custom.
 After creating the storage, a dynamic diagram showing the energy storage system topology will present how the power flow from storages to the created markets.
 User could edit or delete the storages afterwards.

 ### General Configuration
 User should configure these values based on their ESS.